Aranzaḫ: Mythology

-Aranzaḫ is among the deities who appear in the so-called Kumarbi Cycle, a group of Hurrian myths which describe a conflict between Teshub and Kumarbi.
+Aranzaḫ is among the deities who appear in the so-called Kumarbi Cycle, a group of loosely connected Hurrian myths which describe a conflict between Teshub and Kumarbi.
 According to Harry Hoffner it can be presumed that he was counted among the allies of the former of the two combatants.
 His origin is s described in the Song of Going Forth, also known as Song of Emergence and in older publications as Song of Kumarbi.
 During a conflict over kingship in heaven, Kumarbi bites off the genitals of Anu, who earlier deposed the primordial god Alalu, and as a result becomes impregnated with a number of deities, including the representation of the Tigris.
 Anu proceeds to taunt him about this:

 Do not rejoice over your belly, for I have placed a burden in your belly.
 First, I have impregnated you with the mighty Storm-god.
 Second, I have impregnated you with the River Tigris, not to be borne.
 Third, I have impregnated you with the mighty Tašmišu.
 I have placed three frightful deities as a burden in your belly, and you will end up banging your head against the rocks of Mt.
 Tašša!

 A further section of the same myth likely describes the birth of Aranzaḫ.
 This seemingly occurs after Kumarbi's skull was broken and subsequently mended to enable the birth of Teshub, and thus it is not certain how the other child came to be born.
-According to Volkert Haas’ interpretation, Kumarbi spat him out on the mountain Kanzura.
-This interpretation relies on the assumption that Kanzura was understood as the source of the Tigris, but according to Erik van Dongen it is not plausible, especially since it seems the mountain is only mentioned after the presumed birth of Aranzaḫ.
+According to Volkert Haas, Kumarbi spat him out on the mountain Kanzura.
+This interpretation relies on the assumption that Kanzura was understood as the source of the Tigris, but according to Erik van Dongen it is not plausible, and it seems the mountain is only mentioned after the presumed birth of Aranzaḫ.
 He notes it cannot however be ruled out that the newborn river god was instantly taken to Kanzura.
 According to Gary Beckman, while Kumarbi does spit out one of his sons on Kanzura, the passage refers to Tašmišu (under the name of his Hittite counterpart, Šuwaliyat) and Aranzaḫ is only born later, exiting Kumarbi's body through unknown means.

 A reference to someone being pregnant with Aranzaḫ is also present in Ea and the Beast, which might represent a different version of the same tale or a different part of the same cycle of myths.
 The text is focused on prophecies issued by suppalanza, an unidentified animal, to Ea.
 Based on the references to birth of deities and the presence of Aranzaḫ it has been proposed that they might deal with the rise of Teshub and his conflict with Kumarbi.